 Our donors are all carefully screened and range between the ages of 18 and 33 years old.
 Additionally, they are all non-tobacco users with a clean health history.

-Once you have chosen a donor, our professional medical staff will again, council your chosen candidate on the time commitment, personal accountability and the level of reliability expected from them prior to proceeding to the preliminary medical screening.
+Once you have chosen a donor our staff will counsel your chosen candidate on the time commitment, personal accountability and the level of reliability expected from them prior to proceeding to the preliminary medical screening.
 Furthermore, your candidate will be fully advised of all the medical interventions, injections, and procedures they will undergo on your behalf.

-First time donors are compensated $6,000 for their time and effort.
+First time donors are compensated $7,500 for their time and effort.
 A “proven” or “exceptional status” donor may request a higher compensation.
+See what some of our previous donors have to say about working with AEM:

 “I am a donor with AEM and have been for 2 and half years.
 AEM is an amazing agency and my donations with them have been an amazing experience for me.
 Angela is a wonderful person who has dedicated her life to her work and her clients.
 She has helped me with each of my donations and has paired me with some outstanding people.
 Angela is honest, thoughtful, and devoted.
 She has helped to coordinate each donation to allow me the least amount of stress during the process and has always looked out for my best interest.
 I could not have wished for a better person to help me through all of the processes associated with one of the most unbelievable experiences in my life.
 Angela is an exceptional person and AEM is an incredible agency.”